CancelIFR/bids/README.md

 python extract_pairings.py PBS_DFW_April_2025_20250307152846.pdf --aircraft 777
 ```

-Extract 737 pairings from pages 10-50 with 8 threads:
+Extract 737 pairings from pages 10-50 with 8 processes:
 ```bash
 python extract_pairings.py PBS_DFW_April_2025_20250307152846.pdf --aircraft 737 --start-page 10 --end-page 50 --threads 8 --output 737_pairings.csv
 ```

 ## Performance

+The script uses multiprocessing to process multiple pages in parallel, which significantly improves performance compared to traditional threading.
+This approach bypasses Python's Global Interpreter Lock (GIL) and allows true parallel execution across multiple CPU cores.

+Key performance features:
+- **Multiprocessing**: Uses separate processes instead of threads for true parallelism
+- **Batch Processing**: Groups pages into batches for more efficient processing
+- **Pre-compiled Regex**: Optimizes pattern matching for faster text processing
+- **Optimized PDF Handling**: Reduces overhead of PDF operations

-The script uses multithreading to process multiple pages in parallel, which significantly improves performance.
-You can adjust the number of worker threads with the `--threads` option to match your system's capabilities.
+You can adjust the number of worker processes with the `--threads` option to match your system's capabilities.
+The script automatically limits the number of processes to your CPU core count for optimal performance.

 ## Customization

 The script uses regular expression patterns to extract pairing data.
-If the extraction doesn't work correctly, you may need to adjust the patterns in the `process_page` function to match the format of your PDF.
+If the extraction doesn't work correctly, you may need to adjust the patterns in the `process_page_text` function to match the format of your PDF.

 ## Output